Daniel-J-S/Student-Facing-Website-PWA/src/page-content/index.md

 title: "Home"
 ---

-# Welcome to SEIR "Challengers" 09/07
+# Welcome to Your Coding Curriculum

-This website contains the course curriculum and learning assigmments for General Assembly's SEIR program.
+This website contains the course curriculum and learning assigmments for learning Software Engineering.

 <br>
 <br>